 Audit Committee Charter

-- The Audit Committee’s primary duties and responsibilities are to:
+The Committee’s primary duties and responsibilities are to:

-- Oversee the integrity of the Company’s accounting and financial reporting processes and the audits of the financial statements reported to the public.
+- Oversee the quality and integrity of the Company’s accounting and financial reporting processes and the audits of the financial statements reported to the public.

 - Oversee the Company’s systems of internal controls and compliance with applicable laws and regulations.